miklevin/MikeLev.in/_posts/2025-04-02-nixos-appimage.md

 The cleaned-up section significantly enhances usability for readers seeking a direct solution.
 The original narrative adds rich context, justifies the final approach by detailing the failure of alternatives (`appimaged`, complex timers), and makes the author's journey relatable.

 While the sheer volume and the somewhat rambling nature of the original section might deter some, the combined piece stands as a valuable, comprehensive resource for its target audience.
 It successfully documents not just *a* solution, but the *process* of arriving at it, complete with the dead ends and evolving requirements.
-It’s an excellent case study in pragmatic problem-solving on NixOS when purity ideals clash with real-world needs.
+It's an excellent case study in pragmatic problem-solving on NixOS when purity ideals clash with real-world needs.